The second moment of the number of integral points on elliptic curves is bounded: Binary quartic forms and integral points on elliptic curves

-Conversely, over any field $K$, a smooth genus one curve with a rational degree $2$ divisor or line bundle (thereby giving a degree $2$ map to $\P^1$) has a model of the form $Z^2 = f(X,Y)$ for a binary quartic form $f$ over $K$.
+Conversely, a smooth genus one curve over $K$ with a rational degree $2$ divisor or line bundle (thereby giving a degree $2$ map to $\P^1$) has a model of the form $Z^2 = f(X,Y)$ for a binary quartic form $f$ over $K$ with $\Delta(f) \neq 0$.

-We say that a binary quartic form \eqref{eq:bq} is {\em integral} if $a, b, c, d, e \in \Z$ and {\em integer-matrix} if additionally $4$ divides $b$ and $d$ and $6$ divides $c$.
-Both conditions are preserved by the action of $\SL_2(\Z)$.
-For an integer-matrix binary quartic form $f$, there are polynomial invariants $I'(f), J'(f)$ with {\em integral} coefficients such that $12 I' = I$ and $432 J' = J$, so the elliptic curve associated to $f$ is isomorphic to
+Let $S$ be a finite set of primes of $K$.
+We say that a binary quartic form \eqref{eq:bq} is {\em $S$-integral} if $a, b, c, d, e \in \O_{K,S}$ and {\em $S$-integer-matrix} if additionally $4$ divides $b$ and $d$ and $6$ divides $c$.
+Both conditions are preserved by the action of $\SL_2(\O_{K,S})$.
+For an $S$-integer-matrix binary quartic form $f$, there are polynomial invariants $I'(f), J'(f)$ with $\Z$-coefficients such that $12 I' = I$ and $432 J' = J$, so that the elliptic curve associated to $f$ is isomorphic to the curve given by

-In the sequel, we will mostly work with binary quartics of a special type, so we name them as follows: \begin{definition} We say a binary quartic form \eqref{eq:bq} is {\em flattened} if it is integral and monic with no $X^3 Y$-coefficient, i.e., if $a = 0$, $b = 1$, and $c, d, e \in \Z$. \end{definition}
+In the sequel, we will mostly work with binary quartics of a special type, so we name them as follows: \begin{definition} We say a binary quartic form \eqref{eq:bq} is {\em demonic} (for ``depressed monic'') if it is monic with no $X^3 Y$-coefficient, i.e., if $a = 1$, $b = 0$, and $c, d, e \in K$. \end{definition}